It’s the instantly recognizable symbol of the fire service.

 The original symbol is believed to have first appeared during the crusades after a group of monks was forced to take up arms.
 These monks set up hospitals in Jerusalem so they could tend to sick and wounded pilgrims passing through on their way to the Holy Lands, but after personally escorting the pilgrims through dangerous Syrian territories, they eventually became an armed military order known as the Knights Hospitallers (also the Order of St. John).

 Every bit as fierce as the feared Knights Templars, the Knights Hospitallers eventually settled in the Maltese islands in the mid-sixteenth century.
-By this time, the knights had adopted the cross as means to recognize — and prevent them from mistakenly attacking — their brethren on the battlefield.
+By this time, the knights had adopted the cross as a means to recognize — and prevent them from mistakenly attacking — their brethren on the battlefield.

 The story grew during a legendary battle between the Knights Hospitallers and a group of nomads in the desert between Syria and Arabia.
 These nomads, called the Saracens, doused the knights with naphtha and other highly flammable liquids.
 When the knights were covered in the liquid, the Saracens then lit them on fire.